iamdap91/iamdap91.github.io/blog/git-token/index.md

 ![Token Generation](./token-gen.png)

 ## How to extract token from keychain
-If you forgot what was your PAT, You might able to extract from keychain.
+If you forgot what your PAT is, You might able to extract from keychain.

 ![keychain](./keychain.png)